patwynne/patwynne.github.io/_posts/2016-04-30-Attrition-Modelling-Using-xgboost.md

                           eval_metric = "auc")
 ```

-I use the set.seed function to ensure reproducibility.
-Then I run the xgb.train function.
+We use the set.seed function to ensure reproducibility.
+Then we run the xgb.train function.
 Adjusting the various parameters can improve model performance greatly, but can also lead to overfitting on your test set.
-I created two test sets initially so that I can tune the paramters of the xgb.train to improve the models performance on the initial test set.
-Once I'm satisfied with the model performance, I give a final test to my cleverly named "FinalTest" data frame.
+We created two test sets initially so that we can tune the paramters of the xgb.train to improve the models performance on the initial test set.
+Once we're satisfied with the model performance, we give a final test to my cleverly named "FinalTest" data frame.

 ## Create importance